OpenAI Scholars 2020: Applications Open

-We are now accepting applications for our second cohort of OpenAI Scholars, a program where we provide 6–10 stipends and mentorship to individuals from underrepresented groups to study deep learning full-time for 3 months and open-source a project.
-The first cohort of Scholars recently released their projects and presented at the first Scholars Demo Day, and have moved on to work, teach, or otherwise be involved within deep learning.
+We are now accepting applications for our third class of OpenAI Scholars, a 4-month full-time program where we provide stipends and mentorship to 8 individuals from underrepresented groups to study deep learning and open-source a project.
+The second class of Scholars recently released their projects and presented their work at the 2019 Scholars Demo Day.

 Why we're doing this

 Diversity is core to AI having a positive effect on the world—it’s necessary to ensure the advanced AI systems in the future are built to benefit everyone.
 While we hope that some of the scholars will join OpenAI, we want this program to improve diversity in the field at large.

 |2/3/2020||Welcome dinner—cohort start (onsite in SF)|

 |6/5/2020||Demo day (onsite)|

 - $8.5k/mo stipend for 4 months from February 3, 2020 through June 5, 2020.

 - $25,000 worth of credits from Microsoft Azure.